The Atari 130xe was one of the last 8 bit computers built by Atari. This one is from a lot of

 when I got it.
 This page describes the steps I took to repair this computer.
 Hopefully,

 the information here will be useful to someone someday...

-I did not have a power adaptor for this computer so I built one using a suitable
+I did not have a power adaptor for this computer so I built using a DIN connector

 First problem: RAM

 When I powered up the Atari for the first time, the memory test screen immediately appeared.
 The

 test failed (shown by many red boxes).
 It was likely that one or many memory chips were defective....

 To fix the problem, I needed to locate and replace the bad memory chip(s).
 So I desoldered half

 of the memory chips (a total of 128 solder joints) and installed sockets.